Katz's Delicatessen: History

 The next change in ownership took place with the death of Willy Katz, when his son Lenny took over.
 In 1980, both Benny Katz and Harry Tarowsky died, leaving the store to Benny's son-in-law Artie Makstein and Harry's son Izzy.
 In 1988, on the 100th anniversary of its establishment, with no offspring of their own to leave the business to, Lenny, Izzy and Arthur sold Katz's to long-time restaurateur Martin Dell, his son Alan – who was a chef and a manager at a neighboring deli – and Martin's son-in-law Fred Austin.
 Alan's son Jake joined the business in late 2009 and as of 2020 is in charge of major operations.

-The restaurant celebrated its 125th anniversary in 2013 marked by the restaurant opening a pop-up art gallery next door.
+In 2011, the U.S. government sued Katz's for violations of the Americans with Disabilities Act of 1990 (ADA).
+The lawsuit came after federal officials had read a 2011 Zagat guide that ranked the 50 most popular restaurants in New York City and investigated whether they were ADA-accessible; the guide had ranked Katz's 42nd.
+The restaurant celebrated its 125th anniversary in 2013 by opening a pop-up art gallery next door.
 The gallery featured original art by local New York City artists with Baron Von Fancy and Ricky Powell among the first displayed and others rotated on a monthly basis.

 In 2017, Katz's opened its first auxiliary location, in the City Point development's DeKalb Market Hall in Downtown Brooklyn, and also instituted mail-order sales.